White wine: Geographical distribution

-Production

 Climatic zones

-Many wine-producing countries produce white wine, however the white grape needs less heat than red grapes to ripen: the lack of maturity of tannins is not a problem since they are not extracted in pressing.
+Many wine-producing countries produce white wine.
+However, the white grape needs less heat than red grapes to ripen: The lack of maturity of tannins is not a problem since they are not extracted in pressing.
 In addition the taste balance is based on a significant liveliness due to the acidity.
 The grapes for the production of dry white wine are harvested just before ripening.
 These production conditions can result in a more northerly or mountainous location for the vineyard producing dry white wines.

 In Europe, German vineyards are predominantly white (63.1% of production area in 2006), as are the Swiss vineyards (more than 50% of the area in production are white grapes) and the Luxembourg vineyards (93% of the production area in white or grey grapes).
 In France the northern half produces most of the white wines (Alsace, Jura, Champagne, and the Loire Valley).
 In Spain, paradoxically, Castile-La Mancha accounts for 50% of the Spanish vineyards, producing mostly white wine on a very large production area in a high temperature zone.
-The Catalonia region produces a lot of white grapes which are transformed into Sparkling wine called Cava.
+The Catalonia region produces a lot of white grapes, which are transformed into Sparkling wine called Cava.
 The producing area for Cava is 45,000 hectares out of a total producing area of 65,600 hectares.

-The Americas have developed both white and red wines, some of which are now recognized worldwide.
-White wines have to conquer hostile territories where red wine dominates, such as the Rocky Mountains or Canada.
+The Americas have developed several white wines, some of which are now recognised worldwide.
+White wines have to conquer hostile territories, such as the Rocky Mountains or Canada.
 In Canada, the technique of ice wine can produce exceptional wines in a climate which is apparently unfavourable.
 Canada is the largest producer of ice wine in the world.

 The warmer southern areas also produce white wine, but in a lower proportion.
 In addition, it is more often sweet or fortified wines, natural sweet wines or "vinés" wines, as in the case of vineyards around the Mediterranean (muscat, madeira, marsala etc.).

 Geological zones

-According to Claude and Lydia Bourguignon, red wines are well suited to soil based on limestone while the best white wines are produced on soils over metamorphic rocks (Alsace, Moselle, Anjou) or volcanic rocks (Tokaj in Hungary and Slovakia).
+According to Claude and Lydia Bourguignon, the best white wines are produced on soils over metamorphic rocks (Alsace, Moselle, Anjou) or volcanic rocks (Tokaj in Hungary and Slovakia).

 In addition, white wines are also produced on land with a limestone sub-soil such as the chalky base of the Champagne wine region or the limestone under siliceous marl of Chassagne-Montrachet form the backdrop to some of the most prestigious wines in the world.

 Grape varieties

 Numerous varieties of grapes can be used to develop white wine.
 Some have achieved a strong reputation thanks to their marketing of a wine variety: